-Once the number of plots within each waste assessment area or aggregate population has been determined, the inter-plot spacing (grid spacing) must be determined.
-The grid spacing is calculated by taking the square root of (10,000 area (ha) / # of plots).
+Once the number of plots within each waste assessment area or aggregate population has been determined, the dispersed stratum inter-plot spacing (grid spacing) must be determined.
+The grid spacing is calculated using the formula:

+$\sqrt{(10,000 (dispersed stratum area (ha) - external right of way) / # of plots)}$.